Blue Eye Albania – Why you must visit this magical place!

 The Blue Eye Albania is a popular tourist destination in the south of the country.
 The Blue Eye an emerald blue water spring of over 50 meters deep.
 The spring pumps crystal clear water to the surface.
 It is a magical, fairy-tale like place.
-The spring looks like a human eye since it has a deep blue colour in the centre and the light blue colour on the sides.
+The spring looks like a human eye since it has a deep blue color in the center and the light blue color on the sides.
 The many dragonflies add to the almost fairy-tale like experience.

 The Legend of the Blue Eye Albania

 There are many legends told about the Blue Eye.
 According to one of the legends an engineer named the spring, as it reminded him of his lover’s blue eyes.

 But how was the magical Blue Eye Spring created?
 According to a local legend, a windy storm arrived in Saranda.
 During the storm an enormous snake came out of the water.
 The snake slithered towards Vrisi in Delvina, where it ate a group of women and children, who were collecting water.
 The snake continued on to the Sopoti Mountain where it ate two shepherds along with their sheep and goats.

 The legend says that a brave old man took a donkey to the cave where the snake was hiding.
 The old man put straw on the back of the donkey and set it on fire.
 When the snake ate the donkey it burned inside the snake’s body.
 The snake crossed the mountain and left a trace.
 The snake’s big eye fell in the place where the Blue Eye is today.
 It is said the giant snake’s blue eye continues to cry until today.